 4. Grosso Modo

 Want to provide a broad estimation?
-Try using the idiom “grosso modo”.
+Try using this French idiom “grosso modo”.

 Meaning: “Grosso modo” means “roughly” or “approximately”.